 Thirdly, this interim caretaker government will be in power for 3 months only, they will not have any policy formulating functions and they will be in power without any prior experience of governing the country.
 So it is likely that this government may create obstacle in the smooth functioning and developments of policies initiated by the previous government.

-This is, of course, the strongest argument against the concept of separate caretaker government.
-It is also true that very few instances can be found where after every 5 years or after every dissolution of parliament a separate politically inexpert government sits in power for conducting a genera! election.
-But the fact of the Bangladesh politics as far as it concerns its election politics is that a free, and fair election has been a far cry in the history of Bangladesh since its independence and the interim government of Justice Sahabuddin Ahmed after the fall of Ershad regime has made a historic success in holding a free and fair election and this success had turned the concept of caretaker government into a political reality which has, through the 13th Amendment, been a constitutional reality.
+This is, of course, the strongest argument against the concept of a separate caretaker government.
+It is also true that very few instances can be found where after every 5 years or after every dissolution of parliament a separate politically inexpert government sits in power for conducting genera! election.
+But the fact of the Bangladesh politics as far as it concerns its election politics is that a free, and fair election has been a far cry in the history of Bangladesh since its independence and the interim government of Justice Sahabuddin Ahmed after the fall of Ershad regime has made a historic success in holding a free and fair election and this success had turned the concept of caretaker government into a political reality which has, through the 13th Amendment, be a constitutional reality.

 But if we analyse the Amendment from true viewpoint of constitionalism we will be bound to say that 13thAmendment is against the principle of institutionalization of democracy.
 Because as a result of this Amendment a wrong conception will always work in the minds of the people and young learners that the government in power cannot be above the corruption and manipulation of election process; secondly, the Election Commission as a constitutional institution of democracy for controlling, conducting and superintending the whole election process is inherently weak and cannot be made in a position to be institutionalized; thirdly, the whole governing process particularly the bureaucracy will get a swing on a regular interval which may hamper the smooth function of the administration.
-For institutionalization of democracy not a separate interim caretaker government but an independent Election Commission is essential.
+For institutionalization of democracy, not a separate interim caretaker government but an independent Election Commission is essential.